Eastern Busway, Brisbane

-The Eastern Busway is a bus-only road running from the University of Queensland's St Lucia campus to Langlands Park busway station in Queensland, Australia.
+The Eastern Busway is a bus-only road running from the University of Queensland to Langlands Park in Queensland, Australia.

-Development

-The Eastern Busway was built and opened in stages.
-The first section between the University of Queensland and the South East Busway opened in August 2009 and the Buranda to Main Avenue section in August 2011.

-UQ Lakes to Buranda section
+History

 Construction began in April 2007 on the 1.5 km UQ Lakes to Buranda section with it opening on 3 August 2009.
 The UQ Lakes to Buranda section of the busway was built under an alliance with Thiess, Sinclair Knight Merz and the Department of Transport and Main Roads.
 It included a 640 m tunnel built under the old Boggo Road Gaol.
 Tunnelling was done with a Voest-Alpine Industrieanlagenbau AM105 roadheader machine.
 A second tunnel passes under the Pacific Motorway to connect with the South East Busway at Buranda.

-Fatality during construction

 On 1 December 2008, a worker was killed in an accident during construction of the section near the Princess Alexandra Hospital.
 The accident occurred when an 18 tonne concrete bridge beam fell from its pier supports.
 The accident led to the suspension of construction for several days and charges being laid against construction contractor Theiss in relation to alleged breaches of the Workplace Health and Safety Act.
 This death was the only recorded construction-related fatality on the busway network to date.

-Buranda to Coorparoo sections

 In June 2008, the Queensland Government approved the project's Concept Design and Impact Management Plan.
 The Concept Design and Impact Management Plan projects for a long-term investment in the future of the eastern suburbs.

 The Government committed $466 million for the next section of the Eastern Busway.
 This funding included 96 property resumptions between Buranda and Cavendish Road, Coorparoo and construction of the 1.05 km section between the South East Busway and Main Avenue, Coorparoo with stations at Stones Corner and Langlands Park.

 In December 2008, the Queensland Government announced the Eastern Busway Alliance of Leighton Contractors, Sinclair Knight Merz, Maunsell and AECOM to build this section.

 The Buranda to Main Avenue section connects the existing South East Busway at Buranda with Coorparoo via Stones Corner.
 Busway stations have been built at Stones Corner and Langlands Park.

 Department of Transport and Main Roads compulsorily resumed the Myer building for Eastern Busway project on 31 July 2009.
 Construction work on the section commenced in August 2009.
 The Coorparoo bus station and busway proposed at the Myer building are not built.
 The section opened on 29 August 2011.

-Further extensions
+Extension to Capalaba

-Further stages of the Eastern Busway are ready for immediate delivery, should funding become available under the Australian Government's Infrastructure Australia program.
+Further extensions of the Eastern Busway are ready for immediate delivery, should funding become available under the Australian Government's Infrastructure Australia program.